thedoggybrad/urlshortener/README.md

 A simple PHP based URL Shortener.

 ## Implementation Demo
-A "TheDoggyBrad" branded implementation can be found on https://url.x10.bz/
+A "URL 10 (Formerly TheDoggyBrad URl Shortener)" branded implementation can be found on https://url.x10.bz/
 <br><br>
-Note: The source code in this repository is not having any brandings, the name of the software in this repository is "URL Shortener" not "TheDoggyBrad URL Shortener".
+Note: The source code in this repository is not having any brandings, the name of the software in this repository is "URL Shortener".

 ## Features
 ✓Lightweight<br>